defold/doc/docs/en/manuals/shader.md

 ![Textured deformed grid](images/shader/grid_textured.png)

 ::: sidenote
-Note that the above example only reposition the vertices.
-The texture coordinates associated with each vertex is left intact.
+Note that the above example only repositions the vertices.
+The texture coordinates associated with each vertex are left intact.
 This leads to stretching where the distance between two vertices becomes large.
 :::

 We can choose fragment color based on any type of calculation.
 For example, it is possible to take the _normals_ of the model into account and create a simple lighting model.
 To get varied surface normals the example grid model has been deformed in the 3D modelling software.